Dry Skin Face Serum next to eucalyptus

 Face serum in general has seen a drastic increase in popularity, and as you can see in the Google Trends line graph below, its search volume has doubled in the last five years alone.

-Having a dry skin facial serum in your product line will help to zero in on the needs of your target market, especially niched down groups such as postpartum mothers, those in cold and windy locations, and individuals looking for products specific to maturing skin.
+Having a dry skin facial serum in your product line will help to zero in on the needs of your target market, especially niched-down groups such as:

 Graph showing face serum searches doubling over the last 5 years in United States.